Our History

 Jerry's dad, Jeryl R. Fry, Sr., met and married Marian Mohr while both were attending the University of California, Berkeley.
 In 1955, they extended the farming operation to the Delta, in an area known as Terminous (within San Joaquin County).
 Due to urban encroachment in Mt.
 Eden (Hayward), they added more properties in Thornton, Lodi, Woodbridge and Acampo.
 Some properties were originally vineyards planted with old head trained Flame Tokay, Palomino, Zinfandel and Alicante.
 Today, the properties are planted with 12 different winegrape varieties.

 Jerry's mother Marian, who was president of Mohr-Fry Ranches until she passed away in 2007, lived in the house where she was born, on the original Mt.
 Eden property, which was first farmed by her grandfather around 1855.
 Marian's youngest daughter, Alfreda Andrews, is the Chief Administration Officer, Vice-President of Administration and Secretary of Mohr-Fry Ranches.
 Marian's oldest daughter, Gayle Fry Tully was the Chief Financial Officer, Chief Executive Officer and President before she passed away in May of 2009.
-Marian's son, Jerry Fry, today, is the Chief Executive Officer and President of Mohr-Fry Ranches.
+Today, the Chief Financial Officer is Bob Andrews.
+Marian's son, Jerry Fry, today, is the Owner/President of Mohr-Fry Ranches.